 Mitral Valve Repair ICD-10-CM Codes

-Read this short guide and learn about mitral valve repair ICD codes you can use.
-Learn clinical and billing information here.
+Read this short guide about ICD codes for mitral valve repair.
+You can also learn clinical and billing information here.

 Use Code

 This ICD-10 code is meant to be used on a patient confirmed to have a prosthetic heart valve.
-Repairing a mitral valve may require the use of a prosthetic or some other material that can help repair/reshape the valve.
+Repairing a mitral valve may require using a prosthetic or some other material that can help repair/reshape the valve.

 This ICD-10 code is meant to be used on a patient confirmed to have a xenogenic heart valve.
 This xenogenic heart valve's presence may be due to mitral valve repair, so this can be used.